CamSims/myfirstpackage/README.md

 <!-- badges: end -->

 The goal of myfirstpackage is to perform statistical inference and prediction methods on a variety of data.
-The methods included are t-test, linear modeling, k-nearest neighbors with cross validation, and random forests with cross validation.
+The methods included are t-test, linear regression, k-nearest neighbors with cross validation, and random forests with cross validation.

 ## Installation